nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The application must use a version control system to track changes and maintain multiple versions of the software.

 **Logging**
-1. Activity Logs: The system should log all user activity and critical events for security auditing and troubleshooting.
+1. Activity Logs: The system should log all user activities and critical events for security auditing and troubleshooting.

 ### Glossary